-If you have ever wondered what TPS status is in the USA, in this article we will tell you in detail everything you should know about the Temporary Protected Status for the United States.
+If you have ever wondered what TPS is in the USA, in this article we can see in detail everything about Temporary Protected Status for the United States.

-At Curbelo Law you will find the best immigration lawyers in New Jersey able to explain you the legal path to apply for this immigration protection.
-Call today and get a private consultation on your case.
+Curbelo Law has the best immigration lawyers in New Jersey and they will explain to their clients step by step how to apply for this immigration protection.
+Call today and get a private consultation for your case.

 - Temporary conditions.
-The US government will determine what temporary or extraordinary conditions the country of origin has to apply.
+The US government will determine what temporary or extraordinary conditions the country of origin has to apply to this benefit.

-- Conflicts.
-If a country is in a warlike conflict such as a civil war or threat to personal security, TPS status can become an option.
+- Military conflicts.
+If a country is facing a military conflict such as a civil war or a threat to personal security, you may be able to apply for this program.

 Benefits Of Temporary Protected Status (TPS)

-Since we now know what TPS is in the USA, we must also know the benefits it brings to everyone who applies.
-Among the benefits we find the following:
+Since we know what TPS status is in the USA, we must know the benefits that this program brings to everyone who applies.
+Therefore, an alien may obtain the following TPS benefits:

-- You cannot be deported from the United States.
+- You will not be deported from the United States.

-- You will be able to obtain a permit to travel legally.
+- You will be able to obtain a travel authorization.

-- You will be able to get an Employment Authorization Document (EAD) and be able to work in the US.
+- You will be able to get an Employment Authorization Document (EAD) to legally work in the US.

-The TPS is only temporary and does not work to get the Green Card.
-However, you will be eligible to:
+The TPS is only temporary and does not serve to obtain the Green Card.
+However, aliens under this program may be eligible for:

-- Apply for an adjustment of status in the United States.
+- Apply for adjustment of status in the United States.

 - Be eligible for any other immigration protection benefit.